Table of Contents

 priority=MEDIUM

 # Short codec name.
-Must be uppercase letters on numbers only.
+Must be uppercase letters or numbers only.
 Cannot be empty.

 #